CodesbyASH/Individual-Project-Machine-Learning-SQL-/README.md

 Project Overview

-FitFusion is a smart fitness web app built to empower beginners in their fitness journey(gym enthusiasts) by delivering tailored workout routines, nutritional advice, progress tracking, and motivational content.
-Designed for both beginners and fitness enthusiasts, the application makes personalized training accessible using advanced machine learning models, Flask-based architecture, and MySQL database integration.
+FitFusion is an innovative fitness web app built to empower beginners in their fitness journey(gym enthusiasts) by delivering tailored workout routines, nutritional advice, progress tracking, and motivational content.
+Designed for beginners and fitness enthusiasts, the application makes personalized training accessible using advanced machine learning models, Flask-based architecture, and MySQL database integration.

 🚀Key Features

 🧮 BMI Calculator – Calculates BMI according to the user input.

 🧠 ML-Powered Recommendation Engine – Uses Random Forest & Decision Tree algorithms to provide the workout.

-🥗 Diet Plan Generator – Personalized based on fitness goals (build, lose, maintain) with a pdf version available.
+🥗 Diet Plan Generator – Personalized based on fitness goals (build, lose, maintain) with a PDF version available.

 📈 Progress Tracker – Regression model to analyze performance and adjust plans.

-🧘 Workout Mistake Detection – Educational content to avoid common errors with a video demostration to reduce those errors.
+🧘 Workout Mistake Detection – Educational content to avoid common errors with a video demonstration to reduce those errors.

 📹 Embedded Video Support – Instructional demos for better understanding.

-🧑‍🤝‍🧑 Community-Oriented – Future ready for social interaction and feedback loops.
+🧑‍🤝‍🧑 Community-Oriented – Future-ready for social interaction and feedback loops.

 The technology stack involved: